Skip to main content Skip to section navigation

 cf help

-Deploy the sample app
+Deploy a sample Java app

 Now that you have your account and the CLI installed, let’s deploy a Java web application by downloading the application code, connecting to cloud.gov, and “pushing” the application.